nish316/emotion-recognition/readme.md

-# Project Name
+# Emotion Recognition

- Add short description of project here >
+ Add short description of project here > This project recognizes the emotion of a person using imageNet, which will learn how a person's face looks when they show different emotions.

 ![add image descrition here](direct image link here)